JobJob/RickTracy.jl/README.md

 ### Watch and Snapall

- If you have a number of variables of interest that you want to snap at multiple locations in your code, you can use the `@watch`, `@snapall` to easily take snapshots of all their values.
+ If you have a number of variables of interest that you want to snap at multiple locations in your code, you can use the combination of `@watch`, `@snapall` to easily take snapshots of all their values.

 Example: